Humera287/Cloud_Computing/README.md

 The collected results were then compared using throughput, total events, execution time, and different latency measurements.

-### Key Finding

-> **Proxmox VE (Type-1 Hypervisor) achieved 1,716.69 Events/sec compared to VMware Workstation's 1,364.78 Events/sec — showing a +25.79% throughput difference and a 20.55% reduction in average latency.**

 ---

 ## Table of Contents